Blackburn: Football

 EFL Championship side Blackburn Rovers is based at the Ewood Park stadium.
 It was established in 1875, becoming a founder member of The Football League in 1888.
-In 1890 Rovers moved to its permanent home ground at Ewood Park.
-Until the formation of the Premier League in 1992, most of Blackburn Rovers' success was pre-1930, when they won the league twice and FA Cup six times.
-After finishing runners-up to Manchester United in 1993–1994, Rovers won the English Premier League the following year.
+In 1890, Rovers moved to its current home ground.
+Until the formation of the FA Premier League in 1992, most of Rovers' success was pre-1930, when they won the league twice and FA Cup six times.
+After finishing runners-up to Manchester United in 1993–1994, Rovers won the Premier League in the following season.
 In 2002 they won the League Cup.

 Ice hockey

 Blackburn has an Olympic-sized ice rink housed at the 3,200-seat Blackburn Arena.
 The arena is the home of the Blackburn Hawks and Lancashire Raptors ice hockey teams, both of which play in the English National Ice Hockey League.

 Cricket

-Although Lancashire County Cricket Club play inter-county cricket at Old Trafford Cricket Ground, the town club at Alexandra Meadows on Dukes Brow is the East Lancashire Cricket Club.
+Although Lancashire County Cricket Club plays inter-county cricket at Old Trafford Cricket Ground, the town club at Alexandra Meadows on Dukes Brow is the East Lancashire Cricket Club.

 Blackburn Northern Cricket Club states it has recently leased the Ribchester Cricket Ground for its matches.